-- government and law enforcement bodies, such as: - ACECQA - The equivalent regulatory authorities in other states/territories
+- government and law enforcement bodies, such as: - o ACECQA - The equivalent regulatory authorities in other states/territories - The Commission for Children and Young People (CCYP) - o Other Divisions of the Department of Education in Victoria, such as in relation to funding - The Department of Education (Commonwealth)

-- ${\odot}$ Other Divisions of the Department of Education and Training in Victoria, such as in relation to funding - The Department of Education, Skills and Employment (Commonwealth) - The Department of Health (Victoria) - The Department of Justice (Victoria) - The Department of Families, Fairness and Housing (Victoria) - The Victorian Institute of Teaching (VIT) - The Victorian Registration and Qualifications Authority (VRQA) - The Commission for Children and Young People (CCYP) - Victoria Police - The Australian Federal Police (AFP) - Worksafe Victoria - parents and guardians - approved providers, services, educators and their representatives and peak bodies - the community of Victoria and their representatives.
+- The Department of Health (Victoria)

+- The Department of Justice (Victoria)

+- The Department of Families, Fairness and Housing (Victoria)

+- The Victorian Institute of Teaching (VIT)

+- The Victorian Registration and Qualifications Authority (VRQA)

+- Victoria Police

+- The Australian Federal Police (AFP)

+- WorkSafe Victoria

+- parents and guardians

+- approved providers, services, educators and their representatives and peak bodies

+- the community of Victoria and their representatives.

-The community of Victoria is a critical part of the regulatory environment.
+The community of Victoria is an important stakeholder in the regulatory environment.
 The community has a general interest in knowing that ECEC services are adequately regulated so that they operate in a safe and lawful way.
 Members of the community also play a role in notifying the Regulatory Authority of direct concerns in relation to an ECEC service.
 By doing so, they form an important part of the Regulatory Authority's monitoring and intelligence gathering processes.